HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Introduction

 \section{Introduction}

 Serverless computing is a flexible and popular cloud computing methodology that provides users with a simpler and cheaper way to deploy applications.
+A common example is Function-as-a-Service (FaaS), which enables event-driven execution of individual functions.
 It has quickly gained attention across various cloud providers, including AWS~\cite{AWSLambda}, Azure~\cite{AzureFunction}, Google\cite{googlecloud}, and Alibaba~\cite{AlibabaFunction}.
-For the user, serverless computing offers robust auto-scaling and an economical pay-as-you-go model, in contrast to reserving an instance for a fixed time.
-Users only need to submit their code as a serverless function in the cloud and later trigger the function's execution based on a request or event.
-Finally, the user’s code is executed in instances (e.g., a virtual machine or a Docker container) provided by cloud providers.

 However, many of the financial benefits are undermined by the \emph{cold-start} problem.
-In serverless computing, the cloud provider loads user function into the serverless instance only upon user invocation, forming the basis of the ``pay-as-you-go'' pricing model.
-Typically, the cloud retains the serverless instance in memory for a certain period (i.e., during a \emph{keep-alive time}).
+In FaaS, the cloud provider loads user function into the serverless instance only upon user invocation.
+After an invocation, the cloud retains the serverless instance in memory for a certain period (i.e., during a \emph{keep-alive time}).
 If an invocation occurs when no instance is alive in the system, the function experiences a \emph{cold start}, which is significantly slower due to instance initialization.
-If the next invocation happens within the \emph{keep-alive time}, the function experiences a \emph{warm start}, during which the provider does not need to load and initialize a new instance. \emph{Cold starts} can also occur during spikes in invocations when the system requires additional instances of a given serverless function.
-However, as reported by Azure~\cite{shahrad2020serverless}, this affects only a small percentage of applications (less than 1\%).

-Given the significance of the cold-start problem~\cite{golec2023cold}, recent years have witnessed a surge in related research efforts from both academia and industry~\cite{cadden2020seuss,du2020catalyzer,oakes2018sock,silva2020prebaking,wei2023no,mohan2019agile,lin2019mitigating,suo2021tackling}.
-To address the overhead of cold start, these researchers propose various system designs that leverage techniques such as caching, remote memory, and checkpoint/restore.
-Their ultimate goal is to achieve a faster cold start by accelerating or bypassing certain initialization phases.

-Optimizations for serverless cold start can be classified into function-specific tuning and infrastructure optimization based on their targets.
-Function-specific tuning focuses on individual functions, such as creating and caching pre-initialized images~\cite{silva2020prebaking,du2020catalyzer,cadden2020seuss}, generating function seeds~\cite{wei2023no}, and recording and pre-fetching hot pages~\cite{ustiugov2021benchmarking}.
-Infrastructure optimization typically targets the entire system or shareable resources to benefit different functions.
-Examples include building a more efficient storage or caching system~\cite{brooker2023demand,agache2020firecracker}, maintaining pre-initialized Zygote containers~\cite{oakes2018sock,lin2021flashcube}, and sharing idle containers across different functions~\cite{li2021pagurus}.
+Otherwise, the function experiences a faster \emph{warm start} with no initialization phase.
+Due to the significance and challenges of the cold start problem, it has been extensively studied by systems researchers~\cite{ristov2022colder, manner2018cold, ebrahimi2024cold}.